sitecoreops/sitecore-images/README.md

 ## Changelog

+- [Changed] The `build.json` format has changed to support the use of `build-arg` during `docker image build`.
+In this new format we can support multiple release channels (ie 1803, ltsc2019, 1903) within a single build folder using `ARG` while reducing maintenance time and disk space needed.
 - [Deprecated] Sitecore 8.2 rev. 161221 is now marked as deprecated.
 You can still build it explicitly using `-Tags "*:8.2.161221*"`.
 - [Deprecated] Sitecore 7.5 is now marked as deprecated.
 You can still build it explicitly using `-Tags "*:7.5*"`.
 - [**Breaking**] Added build / restore support for deprecated images.
 Images that are deprecated is not build by default anymore, only when explicitly defined in the `Tags` parameter.